jfdaniel77/boomi-cd/README.md

     We can enhance it to have capabilities to deploy particular component.

 -   It will be good to provide interactive front end so that user can monitor and get real time status for individual component being deployed.

+-   To support other components to be deployed such as API component.